Flow-induced dorso-ventral deformation enhances propulsive efficiency in flexible caudal fins: Introduction

-In the present study, we use FSI simulations to investigate the propulsive performance of a canonical model of a flexible membranous homocercal caudal fin (Fig. \ref{fig:QIsoVort}B--F).
-This fin is actuated with a flapping motion at the dorsal and ventral margins, but is allowed to deform passively in the central region as a consequence of fluid forces and the flexibility of the fin (details in Materials and Methods).
-We examine the stiffness of the central region influences thrust generation and power expenditure.
+In the present study, we use FSI simulations to investigate the propulsive performance of a canonical model of a flexible membranous homocercal caudal fin (Fig. \ref{fig:SchemaModel}).
+This fin is actuated with a flapping motion at the stiff dorsal and ventral margins, but is allowed to deform passively in the central region as a consequence of fluid forces and the flexibility of the fin (details are provided in the next section).
+We examine how the stiffness of the central region influences thrust generation and power expenditure.
 This is achieved by modeling the caudal fin with three levels of flexibility.
 Fins of intermediate (Fin-IF) and high flexibility (Fin-HF) are constructed with the same elastic material, but respectively with intermediate ($h^*=0.04$, where $h^*$ is the ratio of thickness to chord length) and thin ($h^*=0.02$) membranes.
 These compliant fins are compared against a perfectly rigid fin (Fin-R) that permits no material compliance.
 Our comparisons quantify the degree to which passive deformation in response to flow-structure interaction modifies the propulsive performance and energetic costs of fin motion.